Sclerocactus brevispinus

+Description

 This cactus has a somewhat oval, flattened spherical, or short cylindrical shape, a green color, and a waxy texture.
 There are up to 13 radial spines on each of its areoles, and sometimes one to three central spines.
 The spines may be straight, angled, or hooked, and are straw or brownish in color with purple or red highlights.
 They are up to no more than about 0.3 to 0.4 centimeters in length.
 The bell-shaped flower is two to four centimeters long and has green or pink outer tepals and pink inner tepals.
 The stamens have white or pink filaments and yellow anthers.
 The fruit is green, tan, or pink-tinged and is 1.5 centimeters in maximum length.

+Distribution

 This plant grows on the clay badlands of the Pariette Draw, where the soil is quite saline and alkaline.
 It grows on hills and flats in sagebrush.
 Other plants in the area include Sclerocactus wetlandicus, the other species that was separated from S. glaucus.
 Most of the population occurs on land owned by the Bureau of Land Management and the Ute tribe.